johannschopplich/nuxt-api-party/docs/api/my-api.md

   client?: boolean
   /**
    * Cache the response for the same request.
-   * If set to `true`, the cache key will be generated from the request options.
+   * You can customize the cache key with the `key` option.
-   * Alternatively, a custom cache key can be provided.
    * @default false
    */
-  cache?: string | boolean
+  cache?: boolean
+  /**
+   * By default, a cache key will be generated from the request options.
+   * With this option, you can provide a custom cache key.
+   * @default undefined
+   */
+  key?: string
 }

 type ApiFetchOptions = Omit<NitroFetchOptions<string>, 'body' | 'cache'> & {